jsflive/cc-empty-attribute/README.md

-This a test for the behavior of JSF 2 composite component attributes with empty values.
+This a test for the behavior of JSF 2 composite component attributes with empty values as presented on a [JSFlive post](http://jsflive.wordpress.com/2012/09/06/cc-pitfalls-empty-attributes).
 In some cases empty attributes can lead to unexpected behavior.

 The problem only occurs with MyFaces before version 2.0.10 or 2.1.4 and apparently on any 2.0 and 2.1 version of Mojarra.

 There are three ways to start the test application (with different outcomes):